MinyingLu/MOC/os-federation/README.md

 `keystone.sp` = IP address of sp + `:5000`
 `keystone.idp` = IP address of idp + `:5000`

+### Set up environment

+`devstack-os` folder contains vagrant recipe to spin up 3 devstack kilo openstack environment on csail environment

+Important thing is, by default devstack kilo has keystone v2, so to switch to keyston v3 we follow [this](http://www.symantec.com/connect/blogs/how-switch-keystone-v20-v3) tutorial

+And then you can follow rodrigod's tutorial to setup keystone.conf and attribute and shibbothle xml files

 ### Set up SP
 * `Attribute` in `/etc/shibboleth/attribute-map.xml` is use for mapping the incoming client from IdP.
 For example, remote client will be `"type": "openstack_user"`
 * `idp_entity_id` in `keystone.conf` file has to match with `SSO entityID` in `/etc/shibboleth/shibboleth2.xml`